bobsyourgrannie/docs/docs/reports.md

    }
 >```

-In this case you receive response with `Location` header containing url to the rendering status page.
-It will be something like `http://jsreport-host/reports/id/status`.
+In this case you receive response with `Location` header containing the url to the rendering status page.
+It will appear in a form like `http://jsreport-host/reports/id/status`.
 You can then ping the status page to check if the rendering is done.
-In that case the response status will be `201` and the location header will contain address to the stored report.
+In that case the response status will be `201` and the location header will contain the address to the stored report.

 ## Cleanup
-The reports stored from async calls are forever persisted by default.
-You can change this and enable automatic old reports clean up.
+The reports stored from async calls persist forever by default.
+You can change this and enable automatic clean up of old reports.
 This can be done through config.
 ```json
 {
   "extensions": {